Datasance/potctl/docs/md/iofogctl_delete_agent.md

 The Agent stack will be uninstalled from the host.

-If you wish to not remove the Agent stack from the host, please use iofogctl detach agent
+If you wish to not remove the Agent stack from the host, please use potctl detach agent

 ```
-iofogctl delete agent NAME [flags]
+potctl delete agent NAME [flags]
 ```

 ### Examples

 ```
-iofogctl delete agent NAME
+potctl delete agent NAME
 ```

 ### Options